8 must-have software engineering meetings

 One-on-one meetings

-In such types of meetings, individuals can have private time with the manager to discuss their challenges, goals, and career progress.
-They can share their opinion and exchange feedback on various aspects of the work.
+In such types of meetings, individuals can have private time with the engineering manager to discuss their challenges, goals, and career progress.
+A one on one meeting is a private, focused conversation between an engineering manager and a team member, allowing them to share their opinion and exchange feedback on various aspects of the work.
+Employees who have more frequent one-on-one meetings with their supervisors are less likely to feel disengaged at work.

 Moreover, to create a good working relationship, one-on-one meetings are an essential part of the organization.
-It allows engineering managers to understand how every team member is feeling at the workplace, setting goals, and discussing concerns regarding their current role.
+Regular one on ones help build trust and facilitate open communication.
+They allow engineering managers to understand how every team member is feeling at the workplace, setting goals, and discussing concerns regarding their current role.

 • Such meetings must concentrate on the individual’s personal growth, challenges, and career aspirations.
+One meeting should focus on the individual's needs and concerns, distinguishing it from group meetings.
 Discussing metrics can shift the focus from personal development to performance evaluation, which might not be the primary goal of these meetings.

 • Focusing on metrics during one-on-one meetings can create a formal and potentially intimidating atmosphere.
 The developer might feel judged and less likely to share honest feedback or discuss personal concerns.